Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: System Model

 \subsection{Atmospheric Channel and Attenuation Modeling}

 The propagation path from the transmitter to the UAV traverses the atmospheric channel, characterized by two distinct media: (i) free space, in which spherical spreading dominates, and (ii) the lower troposphere, where molecular absorption and hydrometeors impose additional attenuation.
-The free\textendash space path loss obeys the Friis relation
+The free-space path loss obeys the Friis relation